-Eat a delicious pie at Mountain High Pies.
+Eat a delicious pie at Mountain High Pies in Wentworth Falls.

-From vegetarian to vegan to gluten-free to great old meat pies, the choice is yours.
+From vegetarian to vegan to gluten-free to traditional meat pies, the choice is yours.

-Fancy a brekkie pie with home-made baked beans, sausage, chorizo, soft poached egg, bacon and potato topped with hollandaise sauce?
-Or a satay lentil and chickpea pie?
+Try the brekkie pie with home-made baked beans, sausage, chorizo, soft poached egg, bacon and potato topped with hollandaise sauce.

 No wonder this venue has won lots of awards over the years.